awesomephant/untitled-coding-workshop/chapters/tools.md

 - [Make a Github Account](#github)
 {% endtodo %}

 Programming is as much about using the right tools and setting up a good workflow as it is about actually typing out code.

+There are programming environments that let you get around most of this setup work, but I think knowing how to set up a workflow yourself, and using industry-standard tools will be useful enough to justify the effort.

-Most production work has a workflow that looks like this:
+In production work, the workflow usually looks like this:

 1. You write some code.
-2. You run some kind of build process to do stuff with that code.
+2. You run some kind of build step to post-process the code you just wrote.
+This can mean different things in different contexts – automated testing, minification, and resolving dependencies are pretty common.
-3. You test your program on your own computer
+3. You test your program on your own computer.
 4. You upload your code to some kind of version control system (more on this later).

 What specific tools you use to accomplish these things depends on context – what kind of software you're writing, whether you're working alone or in a team, and so on.